 You will increase your speed of learning of Chinese medical characters, continue to deepen your understanding by studying quotes from the medical classics, and begin to study grammar.
 In Block B you will study the basics of classical Chinese grammar, and in Block C you will read and translate excerpts from classical medical literature.
 Subjects include: organ theory, channel theory and pulse qualities.
 We will also discuss more single characters, such as those appearing in acupoint names and a series of characters used in terms for therapeutic principles.
 Names of medicinals and formulas will be discussed as well.

-A new Block B & C session is scheduled to start in November 2019.
+A new Block B & C session is scheduled to start in May/early June 2020.
 To enter Block B and C, you need to pass the exam of the previous block (Block A).

 The final examination of Blocks B and C will test your proficiency at translating a simple text.